juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <!-- BEGIN_TF_DOCS -->
 # AWS WITH TERRAFORM AND GOLANG LABORATORY
-This repo contains several examples of AWS Services created with Terraform and the creation of a backend with REST and GRPC microservices in Golang as well.
+This repo contains several examples of AWS Services created with Terraform as well a microservices backend composed of REST and GRPC microservices in Golang.

 ## Terraform
 Every single AWS Service in this lab has been created with Terraform sentences.